0x2142/frigate-notify/docs/config.md

     - If IP or hostname specified, app will prepend `http://`
     - If Frigate is not behind a reverse proxy, append port number if necessary
 - **ignoressl** (Optional - Default: `false`)
-    - Set to `true` to allow self-signed certificates
+    - Set to `true` to allow self-signed certificates for `server`
+- **public_url** (Optional)
+    - Should be set if Frigate is available via an external, public URL
+    - This value is used for the links used in notifications
+    - Format should be full URL (example: `https://nvr.your.public.domain.tld`)
 - **headers** (Optional)
     - Send additional HTTP headers to Frigate
     - Useful for things like authentication